 If there were any legitimate problems, you'd surely seeing them mentioned on Twitter by educators, not only by shady virus protection companies offering to sell you the "cure" for the problem they invented.

-We are quite certain these blog posts are part of a widespread fraud to induce users to buy unnecessary "virus protection" software.
+We are quite certain these blog posts are part of a widespread fraud to induce users to buy unnecessary "virus protection" software; we have seen similar campaigns alleging that other legitimate products cause a virus.

 How can you evaluate the credibility of our assertions against those of the so-called virus protection websites?

 Try to find information on who publishes those websites.
 It is very unlikely they will actually publish the names of the company's officers or employees, or even a phone number or email address at which you can contact them.
-If they were legitimate, why would they hiding from you?
+If they were legitimate, why are they hiding their contact information?

-On the other hand, SweetSearch and its parent company Dulcinea Media are completely transparent about who our officers are and where we are located.
+On the other hand, SweetSearch is completely transparent about who our officers are and where we are located.